-Candidates will be required to pass a comprehensive medical examination, which includes laboratory testing and a psychological evaluation (including written tests and interviews).
+Candidates will be required to undergo a psychological examination, including written tests and interviews.
+Candidates who successfully complete the psychological evaluation will be invited to undergo a comprehensive medical examination, which includes laboratory and diagnostic testing.
 Candidates will be required to disclose their complete medical history and other appropriate information.
-Those who fail to do so may be disqualified.
+Those who fail to do so or fail to be truthful and honest may be disqualified.

 The medical evaluation will be conducted to determine the candidate’s ability to perform the essential job functions of the position unassisted, and at a pace and level of performance consistent with the actual job performance requirements.

 Any medical condition will be evaluated on a case-by-case basis to determine if it will interfere with the candidate’s ability to perform the essential functions of a Port Authority Police Officer.

 You should expect to spend an entire day at the psychological written test and at least an additional full day for the physical examination and psychological interview.
 A complete history of medical information and documentation will be required, along with a comprehensive physical examination.
 The psychological evaluation process will include in-depth interviews, which focus on employment, personal and social history as well as honesty traits and habits to determine your suitability as a Port Authority Police Officer.
 Failure to cooperate with the medical process in any way, or failure to be truthful and honest, will result in removal from the selection process.